indrajithbandara/nekosquared/README.md

 Run this in a `venv` for best results.

+## The config files

+This bot looks in the current working directory for a directory called `config`.
+It will look in here for any configuration files that are needed.
+These configuration files may be in INI, JSON or YAML format, depending on the most appropriate implementation.
+Example config files can be found in the `ex-config` directory of this repository.

 ## Why don't you use `aiohttp` and `asyncpg`?
 They are faster!

 This bot is designed to be as modular as possible.
 Each cog I design will